submariner-io/submariner/docs/testing.md

 E2E environment consists of:
 - 3 k8s clusters deployed with [kind].
-  - Cluster1: One master node for broker and elasticsearch if required.
+  - Cluster1: One master node for broker.
-  - Cluster{2..3}: One master node and two workers for gateways nodes.
+  - Cluster{2..3}: One master node and workers for gateways nodes.
-  The configuration can be viewed or changed at **scripts/kind-e2e/cluster{1..3}-config.yaml**.
 - Submariner installed and configured on top of the clusters.

 [kind] is a tool for running local Kubernetes clusters using Docker container “nodes”.